Sound-absorbing fabric room dividers – reduce echoes in the room

 Flexible sound absorption and screening in office environments

-What are sound-absorbing fabric room dividers?
+What are fabric sound-absorbing room dividers?

 Common acoustic challenges in open-plan offices